Las Vegas

 I had a brilliant post written for last week’s shows, but Firefox 2.0 just took a big dump on me and it is all gone.
 I didn’t save a draft in WordPress either; gone means totally gone.
 I was trying to load up cbs.com and an episode of How I Met Your Mother so I could get a vidcap for the lead picture, but when it started loading their InnerTube — which came first, Inner or You? — page, it locked up because I was missing the RealPlayer plug-in.
 I tried IE first, but same issue except it wouldn’t set Windows Media Player as my preference there (it gave me a choice between the two).
 I hated RealPlayer before, which is why I didn’t have it installed, and now I doubly hate it.
 I’ll never install it again.
 Ever.

 Of course, it is not like I just lost a term paper or novel or something like that.
 I didn’t even shout, snap a remote in half, smash a keyboard or punch a door.
-The post was mostly the same old usual garbage spew about shows most of you readers don’t even watch.
-In fact, that was the whole point of the start of the post, but I eventually got to the usual boring snippits, which were actually shorter this time.
-Ho...
+The post was mostly the same...
 Continue reading »

 Heroes: Collision